alexkuz/jss-css/README.md

 # jss-css

-This is a convenience module for [JSS](https://github.com/jsstyles/jss) that converts CSS string into JSS module.
+This is a convenience module for [JSS](https://github.com/jsstyles/jss) that converts CSS string into JSS object.
 It allows to describe style classes for components in a habitual and little less verbose way.

 ## Installation
 ```